 Learn more about the issues and technology causing the errno 2 network error.

-From our findings, we understood that the problem is not explicitly related to Magento 2 but the CURL version.
+From our findings, we understood that the problem is not explicitly related to Magento 2, but to the CURL version.
 For example, many people have reported on GitHub and Stack Overflow how their Stripe suddenly stopped working.
-Or their email system could not work and displayed the Network error[errno 2].
+Or their email system could not work and displayed the Network error[errno 2] .
 A discussion on GitHub shows that the issue is still being investigated.
-If you are using a different technology than Magento, you can check this link to understand how to fix your site’s problem.
+If you are using a different technology than Magento, you can check this link to understand how to fix the problem on your site.

 How to fix network error errno 2 on Magento 2 for Stripe?